AmericanAirlines/AskingForAFriend/.github/CONTRIBUTING.md

 If your contribution uses code from another source, make sure you properly attribute it.
 Cite the source of your code where the code is used and include attribution in `ThirdPartyNotices.md`.
 Both of these must be present in your PR before we'll merge.

 ## Contributor License Agreement
-By contributing to Hangar, you agree to the terms of American’s [Contributor License Agreement](https://github.com/AmericanAirlines/Contributor-License-Agreement/blob/master/CLA.md).
+By contributing to this project, you agree to the terms of American’s [Contributor License Agreement](https://github.com/AmericanAirlines/Contributor-License-Agreement/blob/master/CLA.md).